the Florence Project is hiring an

 Ability to communicate effectively verbally and in writing.
 Excellent phone and email etiquette.

 Demonstrated commitment to advocating for indigent immigrant clients in a respectful and empowering way, zealous support of the Florence Project’s mission, and displays a commitment to diversity and inclusion.

-Demonstrated to be a hardworking, flexible, respectful team player that can work effectively in a collaborative, innovative, and client centered work environment.
+Demonstrate to be a hardworking, flexible, respectful team player that can work effectively in a collaborative, innovative, and client centered work environment.

-Is adaptable and reliable in the face of conflict, pressure, crisis or changing priorities.
+Ability to prioritize and work independently, be adaptable and reliable in the face of conflict, pressure, crisis or changing priorities.

 Exhibits high ethical standards and the ability to maintain confidentiality.

 Must be able to pass federal and state background checks.